AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 ### Position Overlay
-With this option turned on, when you select a fixture in the layout editor, cross-hairs will be displayed on the actual Ai output.
+With this option turned on, when you select a fixture in the layout editor, cross-hairs will be displayed on the actual media output.
 This helps you to accurately position the fixture in the layout editor to match where it is in real life.

 ![Position Overlay in Layout Editor for mapping fixtures to Ai Video layers](/docs/images/Position-Overlay-in-Layout-Editor-for-mapping-fixtures-to-Ai-Video-layers.png)